cfunkz/Python-Flask-Postgres-API/README.md

 # Python-Flask-Postgres-API
-An API example using python, flask and postgres sql with pooling, caching and rate limit for requests.
+A simple API example using python, flask and postgres sql with pooling, caching and rate limit for requests.

 ## Requirements
 - `pip install flask`